jyolals/Content-Grabber/README.md

 # Content-Grabber
-A content grabber for Flipkart website is made (Laptop Section).
+A content grabber for Flipkart (Laptop Section) website is made .

 ## Contents grabbed
 			1. Product description